-All servers on campus (and the applications they run) must conform to Stanford University's minimum security standards, whether hosted by TDS or otherwise.
-If you are running a server that is not physically located in a TDS data center, you will need to make sure that you're following Stanford policies about keeping the data properly secured.
+All servers on campus (and the applications they run) must conform to Stanford University's minimum security standards.
+If you are running a server that is not managed TDS or UIT, you will need to make sure that you're following Stanford policies about keeping the data properly secured.
 Alternatively, you may choose to have your server moved to a data center and managed by TDS.
 Wherever it's physically located, you want to make sure that it's correctly configured for good security, including being put on a protected network.

 In the School of Medicine, there are additional requirements for servers:

 - All servers with High Risk data must have BigFix for Servers installed and compliance with minsec verified in SUSI

 - While not required, we recommend that also moderate and low risk servers provide status to SUSI.

 - Externally exposed servers (regardless of the risk level of the data) must have BigFix for Servers and CrowdStrike installed

 - Externally exposed servers are also scanned by Shorebreak Security.
 We use their continuous Lifeguard Service Plan.
 High and Critical vulnerabilities must be remediated within one day or external access to the server may be removed.

 - Linux servers with BigFix must have the linux fixlet installed.
 [We can deploy this to you or you can submit a ticket?]

 As part of the School of Medicine Security intitiative, all servers at the School of Medicine must also be entered into SUSI (Stanford University System Inventory).
 SUSI keeps track of all the servers on campus, automatically verifying several minimum security standards and identifying possible compliance issues.
 If you are listed as the user or administrator for a server (whether it's located in the Stanford Data Center or not, you must create a record for it in SUSI.

 If your server cannot meet all of the Minsec standards for technical reasons, you will need to apply for an exception.